SakshiMakwane/missingskill-learning/README.md

 ## GIT BASIC
 <img src="images/Saved Pictures/git.png">

-<p>After creating a file and commiting the file .
+<p>After creating a file and committing the file.
- we can used different command to see how our project is working. some important and regularly used command are shom below:-</p>
+ we can use a different command to see how our project is working. some important and regularly used command are shown below:-</p>

  <ol type="1">
  <li><b>Git Status</b> :- To see the status of our repository</li>